BillyDM/Fast-DSP-Approximations/README.md

 # Fast-DSP-Approximations

-A compilation of public domain algorithms for fast approximations of expensive calculations for DSP
+This is a compilation of public domain algorithms for fast approximations of expensive calculations, useful for DSP applications.

+Most of these examples are in either Rust or C, but they can be adapted to other languages as well.